To those of you already using social media holidays in your social media marketing plan, we salute you!

 July 18: National Ice Cream Day #NationalIceCreamDay

 Ice cream is one of the most popular treats for people of all ages.

 That’s why there’s National Ice Cream Day, when we can all use our social media to share our love for this yummy snack.

 We've already celebrated Children's Day earlier in summer; now it's the parents' turn.

-Use this day to acknowledge and celebrate the hard and demanding role of parents.
+Use this day to acknowledge and celebrate the demanding role of parents.

 July 26: Disability Independence Day #DisabilityIndependenceDay

-July 26 is a quite significant day; it’s the day of honoring the sign of the Americans with Disabilities Act (ADA).
+July 26 is quite a significant day; it’s the day of honoring the signing of the Americans with Disabilities Act.

 A great idea for a social media post would be to share the work of brilliant artists with disabilities.